ZenyaIse/Cities-Skyline-Enhanced-Disasters-Mod/README.md

 ## Emergency Button

 One of the most annoying thing about disasters is that they soullessly destroy the world you wholeheartedly created.
-To save your most valuable creation from destruction, just press the Emergency Button at the bottom of the disasters info panel - this stops all currently occuring disasters, including falling meteors and approaching tsunami waves.
+To save your most valuable creation from destruction, just press the Emergency Button at the bottom of the disasters info panel - this stops all currently occuring disasters, except tsunami waves.

 In the current version, there are no restrictions how many times you can press the Emergency Button.